Esports Psychology

 “I’ve missed more than 9000 shots in my career.
 I’ve lost almost 300 games.
 26 times, I’ve been trusted to take the game-winning shot and missed.
 I’ve failed over and over and over again in my life.
 And that is why I succeed.”

-Comment: This is arguably one of the best sport psychology quotes of all time.
-It helps us to understand that performances at all levels and all types are full of errors.
-Knowing that processes (effort) and outcomes (results such as winning) are separate is key here.
-And as performers knowing we have a lot more influence over the former also helps.
+Comment: This is arguably one of the best sports psychology quotes ever.
+It helps us understand that performances at all levels and types are full of errors.
+Knowing that processes (effort) and outcomes (results, such as winning) are separate is vital here.
+Knowing we have much more influence over the former as performers also helps.

 “I can accept failure, everyone fails at something.
 But I can’t accept not trying.”

-Comment: Again Jordan is showing us that it was his mindset that made him so special.
+Comment: Again, Jordan shows us that it was his mindset that made him so special.
 Being able to distinguish between effort (“trying”) and results (“failure”) is so very important.
 One way to do this is to forget about being able to control anything.
 Instead, consider the amount of influence you have.
-The more influence the more mental value you might put on those areas.
+The more influence, the more mental value you might put on those areas.

 “Obstacles don’t have to stop you.
 If you run into a wall, don’t turn around and give up.
 Figure out how to climb it, go through it, or work around it.”

 Comment: This quote is all about creativity.
-For example, during the Corona Virus, which was full of obstacles, did you stop?
+For example, did you stop during the coronavirus, which was full of obstacles?
 Or did you find another way to do the tasks you value?

 More Quotes From MJ …